TLAI72-star/HK-NGO-youth-engagement-analysis/README.md

-# HK-NGO-youth-engagement-analysis
-Beginner-friendly Hong Kong NGO and youth engagement analysis project using public district-level data, Excel summaries, and AI-assisted insight generation.
 # NGO & Youth Engagement Analysis in Hong Kong

 ## Project Overview
 This project analyzes publicly available Hong Kong district-level data to explore youth population distribution and the availability of community and youth support resources.

-The goal is to identify potential gaps between youth population needs and the distribution of community facilities such as youth centres and community centres.
+The goal is to identify potential gaps between youth population needs and the distribution of community facilities, and to explore how these challenges can be addressed through better coordination and engagement.

+---

 ## Objectives
 - Analyze youth population distribution across districts
 - Evaluate availability of youth and community centres
 - Identify potential underserved districts
-- Provide insights for improving resource allocation
+- Explore how data insights can inform practical solutions

+---

 ## Data Sources
 This project uses publicly available Hong Kong data, including: